-In 2016, MOCA awarded a record $1,035,000 to ovarian cancer research projects.
-During MOCA’s Annual Meeting, we provided funding to 11 Minnesota-based research projects focused on an early detection test, better treatments and a cure for this disease.
-The brought the total amount of research funding that MOCA has provided to more than $6.25 million.
+In 2018, MOCA awarded $775,000 to ovarian cancer research projects.
+During MOCA’s Annual Meeting, we awarded $675,000 to 5 Minnesota-based research projects and $100,000 to 2 national research projects focused on early detection.
+This brought the total amount of research funding that MOCA has provided to nearly $8 million.

-In 2016, MOCA provided the Survivors Teaching Students (STS) program to more than 400 students at both Minnesota medical schools, two of the three Minnesota physician assistant programs, and two of the six state’s nurse practitioner programs.
-Jamie Bakkum-Gamez, M.D., a gynecologic oncologist and MOCA medical advisory committee member, addressed more than 1,000 primary care physicians about ovarian cancer at the Mayo Clinic’s 90th Annual Clinical Reviews.
-MOCA awarded five Anita and Walter Lubov Fund oncology nurse scholarships for a total of $7900 and an initial Pederson oncology nurse scholarship for a total of $1,000.
+In 2018, MOCA provided the Survivors Teaching Students (STS) program to more than 400 students at both Minnesota medical schools, four Minnesota physician assistant programs, and three nurse practitioner programs.
+MOCA awarded three Anita and Walter Lubov Fund oncology nurse scholarships for a total of $7260 and one Pederson oncology nurse scholarship for $1,000.

 We held two public education meetings with more than 300 people attending to learn more about ovarian cancer and MOCA’s services.
-We awarded 12 woman with MOCA Dream Awards and funded two ovarian cancer survivors to attend Camp Mak-A-Dream.
+We awarded 11 women with MOCA Dream Awards and funded three ovarian cancer survivors to attend Camp Mak-A-Dream.

-MOCA also educated the public by harnessing the power of the media and placing more than 30 media stories about ovarian cancer in 2016.
+MOCA also educated the public by harnessing the power of the media and placing more than 30 media stories about ovarian cancer in 2018.
 MOCA’s major fundraising events saw great success during the year.
-HOM Teal Strides for Ovarian Cancer celebrated our 17th year of our annual fundraising event in 2016.
-We had more than 3,100 registered participants and raised more than $310,000 for ovarian cancer research and support programs.
-MOCA continued our highly successful Tie It Teal symptom awareness campaign in 2016, with 30+ teams wearing our Tie It Teal shoelaces to raise awareness and show support.
+HOM Teal Strides for Ovarian Cancer celebrated our 19th year of our annual fundraising event in 2018.
+We had nearly 3,000 registered participants and raised more than $330,000 for ovarian cancer research and support programs.

-In early 2017, we announced that MOCA will award $725,000 in research funding during MOCA’s Annual Meeting in May.
-We also plan to launch our first national grant making process focused on early detection this year.
+In early 2019, we announced that MOCA will award $680,000 in research funding during MOCA’s Annual Meeting in May.

 We have 2 free public education meetings planned in the Twin Cities Metro for this spring.
 We have also significantly increased the number of support groups we offer to those affected by ovarian cancer both in the MOCA office and in the community.